nyhadx/Employee_Attrition/README.md

 # HR Analytics Dashboard | Power BI

 Introduction:
+Goal of this analysis was to identify patterns and trends that contribute to employee attrition within the company.
+Using key metrics such as attrition rate, I explored various factors to understand why employees were leaving.
 Attrition is an important metric many organizations worldwide closely monitor.
-It's a good way to measure health of the it's workforce and identify any potential areas for improvement.
-I found an open dataset on HR analytics data on kaggle for this analysis.
+It's a good way to measure the health of the workforce and identify any potential areas for improvement.
+I found an open dataset on HR analytics data on Kaggle for this analysis.
+This dataset contains various employee attributes such as gender, age, job role, attrition?, overtime? , salary etc...
 Dataset can be found here https://www.kaggle.com/datasets/anshika2301/hr-analytics-dataset/data